 10. Buy E-books Instead of Paper Books

-One way to reduce the waste in your house is to buy e-books instead of paper books.
+One way to reduce household waste is to buy e-books instead of paper books.
 E-books are cheaper, take up less space, and can be read on various devices.

 In addition, they don’t require any packaging, so you won’t have to worry about disposing of used book covers or dealing with cardboard boxes.
-And if you ever need to move, you can pack up your e-reader and take your entire library with you.
+And if you ever need to move, you can pack up your e-reader and take your entire library.

 So if you’re looking for a way to go green and reduce the amount of waste in your home, buying e-books is a great solution.